littlerobots/flutter-native-state/example/README.md

 to retain it's state, this is a less common scenario vs having a `SavedState` widget that is the parent of the whole application, but could be useful in some cases.

+`self_managed.dart` shows an example where a flow of multiple screens share the same `SavedStateData` instance.
+In this case the state is cleared by the widgets when either going back from the first page in the flow, or when the flow completes.
+Navigational state is also restored in this example.